Staff Profile

 Introduction:

-Lisa has experience working with a number of difference research teams within the Population Health Sciences Institute, with her expertise in highly sensitive topics and qualitative research adopted.
-These include: the Alcohol research group, the Maternal and Perinatal research group, and the cancer research group.
-Lisa is currently embedded within the health inequalities research group working exploring health inequalities involving the criminal justice system.
+Lisa has experience applying her expertise in highly sensitive topics across a number of different research groups within the institute.
+These include: the Alcohol research group; the Maternal and Perinatal research group; and the Cancer research group.
+Lisa is currently embedded within the Health Inequalities research group working on research exploring health inequalities involving the criminal justice system and childcare.

 Research Interests: